nrwl/nx-workshop/docs/lab2/LAB.md

 ###### ⏰ Estimated time: 15-20 minutes

 > Before starting this lab, you can either clone this Git repository (`master` branch will be the starting point) or continue in the folder you created.
-If you clone, you will get access to all the lab branches so you can `checkout` if you fall behind.
+If you clone, you will get access to all the lab branches so you can `git checkout lab-xx` if you fall behind.

 In this lab we'll generate our first Angular application within the new monorepo.